cue-lang/cue/doc/ref/spec.md

 ```

 A struct may define constraints that apply to fields that are added when unified
-with another struct using pattern or default constraints.
+with another struct using pattern or default constraints (_Note_: default
+constraints are not yet implemented).

 A _pattern constraint_, denoted `[pattern]: value`, defines a pattern, which
 is a value of type string, and a value to unify with fields whose label